CesarGarza55/OpenLauncher/README.md

         ./compile-linux.sh
         echo "OpenLauncher.bin is compiled successfully and ready to be packaged" else
+        rm OpenLauncher.bin
+        echo "OpenLauncher.bin will be recompiled to ensure the latest version is packaged" chmod +x compile-linux.sh
+        ./compile-linux.sh
-        echo "OpenLauncher.bin is already compiled and ready to be packaged" fi
+        echo "OpenLauncher.bin is compiled successfully and ready to be packaged" fi

     # Copy the necessary files
     cp OpenLauncher.bin "$DEST_DIR"

     # Compile the deb package
     dpkg-deb --build compile-deb "OpenLauncher.deb"
     ```